G-Hong/Custometic/README.md

 # Custometic: Your Personal Stylist in the Palm of Your Hand

 ## 📱 Service Overview

 Custometic is an AI-powered personalized styling application that recommends optimized hair, makeup, and fashion styles after users upload their photos.
+This project was selected as an outstanding innovation and developed as a collaboration with Mediheal, a leading Korean cosmetics company.

 > *"Wondering what hair/makeup styles suit you best?
 Ask Custometic!"*